tonybutzer/harmony-docs/documentation/source/11week.md

 ## What's Happening in Pangeo Land

-- Kevin Costinett's team fixing some of teh Collection-2 STAC rough spots
+- Kevin Costinett's team fixing some of the Collection-2 STAC rough spots
 - Rich Signell has been working on improving the Pangeo
 - We have a fledgeling DataLake in the dev-et-data - can access it from pangeo.cr.usgs.gov
+- LCMAP exploring AWS - they have an account and are playing with Xarray and Dask
 - Discussion with Neal, Dev, Logan on HLS, docker, mini-pangeo python GDAL upgrade
 - Steffi Kagone data validation tools - slicing xarrays as pixel drill time series
 - compositing Maine with clouds using Sentinel data in the cloud and pangeo.chs.usgs.gov